coredns/coredns/plugin/import/import.md

 reference predefined snippets.
 Both can help to avoid some duplication.

 This is a unique directive in that *import* can appear outside of a server block.
 In other words, it can appear at the top of a Corefile where an address would normally be.
-Like other directives, however, it cannot be used inside of other directives.

-That the the import path is relative to the Corefile.

 ## Syntax